raahulpatel07/first-project/README.md

 # first-project
-this is my first repository.  <br> author- Rahul Ptel.
+this is my first repository.  <br> author- Rahul Patel.